beyarkay/card_game_builder/README.md

 You can also often get long thin plastic boxes from a plastics warehouse which are perfect for holding the cards.

+Beyond this, you're basically done.
+Enjoy the game and be sure to leave comments/feature requests if you find something that could be improved!

 ## Creating your own card game